Simon-Ince/container-builder-test/README.md

   env: ['KUBECONFIG=/workspace/kubeconfig']
   args: ['helm', 'init']
 ```
-Next, we make sure Tiller is installed on the server so Helm can deploy the chart.
+Next, we use the `lushdigital/helm-docker` image to make sure Tiller is installed on the server so Helm can deploy the chart.

 6.
 ```
 - name: 'lushdigital/helm-docker'
   env: ['KUBECONFIG=/workspace/kubeconfig']
-  args: ['helm_install_or_upgrade', 'default', '$PROJECT_ID', 'gcpproject=$PROJECT_ID', 'production/gcp-container-builder-with-php-compose']
+  args: ['helm_install_or_upgrade', 'default', '$PROJECT_ID', 'gcp.project=$PROJECT_ID', 'production/gcp-container-builder-with-php-compose']
 ```
-Now we can use Helm to deploy our chart.
+Now we can again use the `lushdigital/helm-docker` image to use Helm to deploy our chart.
+The `helm_install_or_upgrade` helper script inside `lushdigital/helm-docker` is passed as our argument, we pass it our namespace `default`, our release-name `$PROJECT_ID` which will be replaced with out Project Id, our values applied using the Helm `--set` option which in this case is `gcp.project` set to out Project Id , and finally our chart `production/gcp-container-builder-with-php-compose`]"

 7.
 ```